SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-26-fda-pfizer-pediatric.md

 stringent, which should lessen the logistics headaches of getting it distributed everywhere.

-Step (3) above, the meeting of the ACIP committee of the CDC, occurs next Tuesday 2021-Nov-02.
+The next step, as enumerated above, is the meeting of the ACIP committee of the CDC, occurs next Tuesday, 2021-Nov-02.

 While the risk of myocarditis appears to be small here, this pediatric trial was not adequately powered (not enough subjects enrolled) to quantify rare events.
 If the theory